 A child with suspected SDB should be evaluated by an otolaryngologist – head and neck surgeon.
 If the symptoms are significant and the tonsils are enlarged, the child is strongly recommended for T&A, or tonsillectomy and adenoidectomy (removal of the tonsils and adenoids).
 Conversely, if the symptoms are mild, academic performance remains excellent, the tonsils are small, and puberty is eminent (tonsils and adenoids shrink at puberty), it may be recommended that SDB be treated only if matters worsen.
 The majority of cases fall somewhere in between, and physicians must evaluate each child on a case-by-case basis.

 There are other pediatric sleep disorder diagnoses.
 Sudden infant death syndrome (SIDS) and apparent life threatening episode (ALTE) are considered forms of sleep disordered breathing.
 Children with these conditions warrant thorough evaluation by a pediatric sleep specialist.
-Children with craniofacial abnormalities, primarily abnormalities of the jaw bones, tongue, and associated structures, often have sleep disordered breathing.
+Children with craniofacial abnormalities, primarily abnormalities of the jawbones, tongue, and associated structures, often have sleep disordered breathing.
 This must be managed and the deformities treated as the child grows.

 The sleep test is the standard diagnostic test for sleep disordered breathing.
 This test can be performed in a sleep laboratory or at home.
 Sleep tests can produce inaccurate results, especially in children.
 Borderline or normal sleep test results may still result in a diagnosis of SDB based on parental observation and clinical evaluation.

-Enlarged tonsils are the most common cause for SDB, thus tonsillectomy/adenoidectomy is the most effective treatment for pediatric sleep disordered breathing.
+Enlarged tonsils are the most common cause of SDB, thus tonsillectomy/adenoidectomy is the most effective treatment for pediatric sleep disordered breathing.
 T&A achieves a 90 percent success rate for childhood SDB.
 Of the nearly 400,000 T&As performed in the U.S. each year, 75 percent are performed to treat sleep disordered breathing.

 Not every child with snoring should undergo T&A. The procedure does have risks and possible complications.
-Aside from the mental anguish experienced by the parent and child, potential problems include: anesthesia risks, bleeding, and infection.
+Aside from the mental anguish experienced by the parent and child, potential problems include anesthesia risks, bleeding, and infection.